MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 3. In the **Terms of Service** dialog box, review the terms, and then select **Install**.

-    On the [!include[pn-dyn-365](../includes/pn-dyn-365.md)] Administration Center page, you'll see the following message highlighted in yellow showing that the solution is about to be installed: "Please wait while installation starts."
+    On the [!include[pn-dyn-365](../includes/pn-dyn-365.md)] Administration Center page, you'll see the following message highlighted in yellow, showing that the solution is about to be installed: "Please wait while installation starts."

      ![Installing message](media/installing-solution.png "Installing message")